comsci-uwc-isak/unit-1-project-Shin1203/README.md

 -write to mainfile with one extra line, not erasing other entries -create car trip file with license plate.txt

-Record
+### Record
 -Check arguments (plate, km , dateout, date in)
 -Check that the car exists
 -If the car exists, writ ethe trip info in the $plate.txt file, without erasing previous trips.

-Summary
+### Summary
--Check the car file for all files
+-Check the car file for all files ---
--Print out the name of each file,
+-Print out the name of each file, ---
--Under the name of each file, print out the contents of the file
+-Under the name of each file, print out the contents of the file --- cat,

+### Install
+-Use mkdir to make "CarRentalApp"
+-Go into USB with the "CarRentalApp"
+-Use "cp" command to copy contents of CarRentalApp (db, scripts, tests) -cp copies all folders to the "CarRentalApp" in desktop -Install complete, alert user

 -------------